King Inaugurates SOFEX 2024 In Aqaba

-SOFEX 2024, held under the theme "Cooperation and Convergence to Strengthen Global Security", is also hosting the second edition of the Levitate exhibition, a specialised exhibition on drones and unmanned aerial systems, Batran added at the ceremony, attended by Their Royal Highnesses Prince Feisal bin Al Hussein adviser to His Majesty and National Policies Council chairperson Prince Hashim bin Al Hussein, Prince Hussein bin Hashim, and Prince Mired bin Ra'ad, Chief Royal Councilor at the Royal Hashemite Court.
+SOFEX 2024, held under the theme“Cooperation and Convergence to Strengthen Global Security”, is also hosting the second edition of the Levitate exhibition, a specialised exhibition on drones and unmanned aerial systems, Batran added at the ceremony, attended by Their Royal Highnesses Prince Feisal -adviser to His Majesty and National Policies Council chairperson-Prince Hashim, Prince Hussein bin Hashim, and Prince Mired , Chief Royal Councilor at the Royal Hashemite Court.

-For his part, the commander of the King Abdullah II Royal Special Forces Group, Col. Hisham Huneiti said SOFEX is an opportunity to highlight the achievements of JAF in enhancing its capabilities to keep up with current and future requirements in light of regional challenges.
+For his part, the commander of the King Abdullah II Royal Special Forces Group, Col. Hisham Huneiti said SOFEX is an opportunity to highlight the achievements of JAF in enhancing its capabilities to keep up with current and future requirements in light of regional challenges, the statement said.

 His Majesty also attended an exercise conducted by the King Abdullah II Royal Special Forces Group at the Aqaba International Exhibition and Convention Centre.

-The King, accompanied by the Crown Prince, toured SOFEX, which features the latest equipment and technologies in defence and security.
+The King, accompanied by the Crown Prince, toured SOFEX, which features the latest equipment and technologies in defence and security, according to the statement.

 SOFEX CEO Ahmad Taweel said during the tour that the strategy adopted at the 14th edition of SOFEX focuses on development and innovation.